tisstp/polymer3-element-demo/README.md

         cd polymer-3-first-element
         npm install

 5. To preview your element, run the Polymer development server from the top-level project folder:

         polymer serve --open
+        // or start using browser sync
+        npm run dev

 ## Next steps